Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Colleges often host a number of different activities for students throughout the week.
 There might be dances, plays and musicals, sporting events and more, all for free.

-By choosing these activities instead of going off-campus, you can have fun and save money at the same time.
+By choosing these activities instead of going off-campus, you can save money without sacrificing on fun.

 14. Stay Focused